 At the end of each content module the student is to complete the module test.

-These 10 tests each consist of 20-50 questions of multiple choice or true/false type.
+These 10 tests each consist of 10-20 questions of multiple choice or true/false type.
 There are 3 levels of questions, level one, are verbatim from the reading, level two are more implied from the information, level three are the questions that are aimed to test the integration of the material, requiring you to think and draw conclusions from the information you have taken in.

-The tests questions are randomly selected from my database of chapter questions, therefore no two tests are identical.
+The tests questions are randomly selected from my database of chapter questions; therefore, no two tests are identical.

-You may take each test THREE times.
+You may take each test TWO times.

-You have 20 to 60 minutes to complete each test- you may use your text and notes as reference during tests if you wish, but be mindful of your time, if you have not read the material you will go over the time limit.
+You have 30 to 60 minutes to complete each test- you may use your text and notes as reference during tests if you wish, but be mindful of your time, if you have not read the material you will go over the time limit.
 The tests will shut down and automatically submit when time has expired.

-I will not reopen any test for any reason, as you have many days to take the test at least one time, thrice if there is a malfunction of your Internet or if you want to retake it for a higher grade.
-The tests are also available on a time sensitive basis.
+The tests are available on a time sensitive basis.
+I will not reopen any test for any reason, as each test is open for at least 7 days.
+If there is a malfunction of your Internet or if you want to retake it for a higher grade that second opportunity is there for you to use.

-Always check your calendar pdf and the test link availability dates to be sure you don't miss a deadline, because no exceptions will be made.
+Always check your calendar, note the discussion board and test link availability dates to be sure you don't miss a deadline.

-There will be a comprehensive Final Exam, this is the same test as the Pre-course survey but it will count towards your final grade.
-It will be available in Module 10, and should be taken after you have completed the Module 10 test.
+There will be a comprehensive Final Exam, this is the same test as the Pre-course Survey, but the final exam will count towards your final grade.
+It will be available in Module 10 and should be taken after you have completed the Module 10 test.
 The final exam also may be taken twice, and you will have 60 minutes to complete each attempt.